 A fairly quiet night after the drive up, punctuated by a few laps in the pool, a light dinner and of course some beverages, mostly consisting of an interesting Brazilian pilsener called Palma Louca (Crazy Palm).
 A very refreshing beer which had a slight zing but lacked any real depth.
 However at $35 a case it makes VB and New look like pretty ordinary options.

 On the way home we stopped at The Hunter Beer Co at Potters hotel on Wine country drive.
-We met the Head Brewer Keith, sampled some oustanding Australian tributes to the beer styles of Europe and America whilst sniffing the aromas of freshly brewed beer from the brewery only meters away from my itchy fingers.
+We met the Head Brewer Keith, sampled some oustanding Australian tributes to the beer styles of Europe and America whilst sniffing the aromas of freshly brewed beer from the brewery only meters away fr

 These guys brew their beer in a traditional method where they mash and kettle all their ingredients which takes time, unlike some of the more commercial breweries which cut these corners dramatically.
 You can taste the difference.